tiejianluo/Intelligent-Software-and-Data-Science/CH02_The World Modeling Paradigm/Advanced/README.md

-# Advanced Exercises Solution Repository
+# Solutions of Advanced Exercises in Chapter 2

 This directory contains Jupyter Notebook solutions for two advanced exercises in **Chapter 2: The World Modeling Paradigm**, focusing on world model implementation, evaluation, and counterfactual analysis.
 Each notebook includes complete code, step-by-step explanations, and result visualizations to reproduce the study outcomes.